SalvaCarsi/lang-programs-manager/README.md

 - Drag and drop	the	text to another	period
 - Extend a period by stretching
 - Delete a period

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+Below you will find some information on how to perform common tasks.<br>
+You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Available Scripts